zense/IIITB-StudentKit/docs/faq.md

   subjects like Data Structures, Programming,Digital Design and Networking.

+9.  **I have been offered both CSE and ECE in the offer letter.
+I selected CSE or ECE respectively in the acceptance mail.
+Does     it mean i will get CSE or ECE respectively?**

+  Yes, you will get what you chose in the acceptance mail to the admin.

-9.  **Is there any additional fee to submit for participating in further rounds?**
+10.  **Is there any additional fee to submit for participating in further rounds?**

   No, there is no additional fee to submit to participate in further rounds.